MichalLytek/type-graphql/docs/middlewares.md

 }
 ```

-### Global middleware
+### Global Middleware

-However, for common middleware like measuring resolving time or catching errors, it might be annoying to place a `@UseMiddleware(ResolveTime)` decorator on every field/resolver.
+However, for common middleware like measuring resolve time or catching errors, it might be annoying to place a `@UseMiddleware(ResolveTime)` decorator on every field/resolver.

 Hence, in TypeGraphQL we can also register a global middleware that will be called for each query, mutation, subscription and field resolver.
-For this, we use the `globalMiddlewares` property of `buildSchema` configuration object:
+For this, we use the `globalMiddlewares` property of the `buildSchema` configuration object:

 ```typescript
 const schema = await buildSchema({